Arshxd18/HOSPITAL_INFORMATION_SYSTEM-SQL-/README.md

 **Hospital Management System – SQL**

-A comprehensive Hospital Information System focused on advanced MySQL database design, automation, and analytical reporting.
+A Comprehensive Hospital Information System focused on advanced MySQL database design, automation, and analytical reporting.
 This project emphasizes relational modeling, normalization, stored procedures, triggers, and SQL views, with a minimal API-based application used to automate structured data entry into MySQL.

 ⸻